lambertlb/CppTranslator/CppTranslator/README.md

     In the first pass the visitor extracts all the forward reference and enumerations.
 This is to help solve any circular reference issues in the other header files.
 The output is placed in a file called **TranslatedProtos.h** and will contain stuff like the following.
-    **Notice** that namespaces in .Net have underscore NS appended to them to avoid collisions between namespace names and class names. **Notice** all names starting with lowercase letters have x_ prepended to them to avoid collisions with C++ keywords like _typedef_. **Notice** enumeration values have underscore _Enumeration Name_ appended to them to make them unique.
+    **Notice** that name spaces in .Net have underscore NS appended to them to avoid collisions between name space names and class names. **Notice** all names starting with lowercase letters have x_ pre-pended to them to avoid collisions with C++ keywords like _typedef_. **Notice** enumeration values have underscore _Enumeration Name_ appended to them to make them unique.